 No Director who is an employee of the Company or any affiliate shall be entitled to compensation as a Director or as a member of a Board committee.
 The Governance and Nominating Committee has been delegated the responsibility for recommending to the Board the compensation payable for non-employee Directors of the Company.
-Compensation structure for the Directors consists of two components, one being a cash component and the other represented by restricted stock of the Company.
+Compensation structure for the Directors consists of two components, one being a cash component and the other represented by restricted common stock of the Company.
 Further, the Board has established stock ownership guidelines for its non-employee Directors.

-Each Director is required to own not less than 3,000 fully vested shares of common stock of the Company no later than two (2) years after he or she is initially elected to the Board, and not less than 5,000 fully vested shares of common stock of the Company no later than three (3) years after he or she is initially elected to the Board.
+Each Director is required to own not less than the number of fully vested shares of common stock of the Company having a value of not less than \$850,000, no later than six (6) years after he or she is initially elected to the Board.
 Any Director who is prohibited by law or by applicable regulation of his or her employer from having an ownership interest in securities of the Company shall be exempt from this requirement.
-Once a Director is no longer subject to such a prohibition, he or she shall be required to comply with these stock ownership guidelines no later than the end of the ensuing two (2) year and three (3) year periods.
+Once a Director is no longer subject to such a prohibition, he or she shall be required to comply with these stock ownership guidelines no later than the end of the ensuing six (6) year period.
 Stock options and unvested restricted stock will not be included in the computation of Director stock ownership for the purpose of these Governance Principles.
+Non-employee Directors are required to hold vested restricted stock awards received as compensation for their service on the Board and its committees, together with all dividends paid on such awards utilized to purchase additional shares of the Company's common stock, in the director account of the Company's deferred compensation plan until the non-employee Director retires, dies or becomes disabled or otherwise no longer serves as a Director.
 The compensation payable to our non-employee Directors will be reviewed periodically by the Governance and Nominating Committee to ensure that our non-employee Directors are fairly compensated for the work they are required to perform on behalf of the Company and to ensure that at least a portion of their compensation aligns the interests of Directors with those of our stockholders.
 In addition, members of the Board will be reimbursed for their travel and other expenses incurred in connection with the performance of their duties in accordance with a policy established from time-to-time for such purpose.